integrating-architecture/JamnServer/org.isa.jps.JamnPersonalServerApp/README.md

 # JamnPersonalServerApp

-A small scaffold for individual custom apps, tools and testing.
-Combines Java server, JavaScript, Web and platform operating system in one network-enabled app kernel.
+A small scaffold for individual custom apps, tools and testings.
+It combines the Java SE based Jamn Server with its provider, a general JavaScript Engine and a Web UI base in one easy customizable startup.